Illegally Grazing Horses

 What should I do if horses are left on my land?

-How long do I have to wait before the horses can be removed?
+How long do I have to wait before horses can be removed?

 Do you check for microchips?